HewlettPackard/dlcookbook-dlbs/docs/index.md

     6. [MXNet](http://mxnet.io)
     7. [TensorRT](https://developer.nvidia.com/tensorrt)

    There are several ways to get Docker images.
 Read [here](/docker/pull_build_images.md?id=buildpull-docker-images) about various options including images from [NVIDIA GPU Cloud](https://www.nvidia.com/en-us/gpu-cloud/).
+We may not support the newest framework versions due to API change.

 ## Quick start
 Assuming TensorFlow is installed and CUDA enabled GPU is present, execute the following commands to run simple experiment with ResNet50 model  (if you do not have GPUs, see below):